i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ### Module 2 Conclusion

 This was a huge module!
 But you now have the most powerful tool an engineer can possess: a formal language to describe, design, and simplify complex systems.
 You know the "verbs" of logic, have built them, and seen how that physical logic directly empowers elegant software solutions.

+**What’s Next:** Now that you can “think in logic,” you’re ready to build circuits that translate, display, and process information.
 In the next module, we'll use this newfound language to build our first truly complex and useful machine: a translator that will let our computer speak to us.

+---

+### Key Terms (Module 2)

+-   **Boolean Algebra:** A branch of mathematics for working with true/false values (1/0), using operators like AND, OR, and NOT.
+-   **Logic Gate:** A physical or virtual device that implements a Boolean operation.
+-   **Truth Table:** A chart showing all possible input/output combinations for a logic gate or circuit.
+-   **Functionally Complete:** A set of gates from which any Boolean function can be built (e.g., just NAND or just NOR).
+-   **Bitwise Operation:** A software operation that manipulates individual bits of a number.
+-   **XOR (Exclusive OR):** Outputs 1 if inputs are different; used in both hardware and software for unique logic tricks.